-System architects are often senior engineers and strategists and work with stakeholders throughout IT and the business.
+System architects are often senior engineers and strategists and work with stakeholders throughout IT and the business as a whole.
 They must absorb large amounts of information, analyze it for key factors, and provide clear, easily implementable recommendations.

-Let’s break down the key parts of a system architect’s role.
+Let’s explore the key parts of a system architect’s role:

 IT is a crucial component of almost every business process.
 When the business wants to launch new products, improve efficiencies, or gain a competitive advantage, this will be captured in the strategy.

 A system architect will analyze business strategy and discuss all key areas and initiatives with business strategists and high-level managers.
 They will translate those requirements into a demand for new or enhanced IT capabilities over the short-, medium-, and long-term.